Schedule of 28th NOI (2025)

 All participating schools are expected to proctor their own contestants and ensure that no cheating takes place.
 Please reference the Rules and Regulations.

-Only the top five or six contestants from each school and category (i.e., Secondary or Junior College) who have with non-zero scores will be invited to participate in the Final Contest.
+Only the top five contestants excluding the top female contestant, and the top female contestant, from each school and category (i.e., Secondary or Junior College) who have non-zero scores will be invited to participate in the Final Contest.

 All contestants who do not qualify for the Final Contest will be awarded a Certificate of Participation (unless their score for the Online Preliminary Contest is 0).
 The contestants taking part in the Final Contest will then compete for medals.